 So it is perfectly obvious that during the summer month there are coming together lots of mountaineers and mountain bikers.
 Interminably long high altitude trails, fastidious routes for ambitious climbers and pleasant tours for young and old alike ensure that everybody will get his money’s worth.

 Some of the most popular hikes are for instance those on and around Mt.
 Sella, on the quickly reachable mountain pass of Gröden, those to the mountain range called Cirspitzen and to the peak of Mt.
-Sassongher, requiring a little bit of sure-footedness and stamina.
+Sassongher, requiring a bit of sure-footedness and stamina.
 Not forgetting the via ferrata Pisciadù, which ranks among the most beautiful ones in the Dolomites, surprising alpinists with an intimidatory suspension bridge.
 With the whole family, however, you can stroll for example from Kolfuschg to the waterfalls of Pisciadù.

 Skiing fun in a winter idyll

 All this doesn’t mean that Kolfuschg is worth visiting only during the warm season.
 In winter Alta Badia primarily attracts skiers.
-This is due not only to the ski runs of Col Pradat directly next to the village, but also to the accessibility of the ski carousel Sellaronda and the all in all 130 kilometers of slopes offered by the snow-white valley.
+This is due not only to the ski runs of Col Pradat directly next to the village, but also to the accessibility of the ski carousel Sellaronda and the all in all 130 kilometres of slopes offered by the snow-white valley.

-Not to speak of the countless possibilities waiting for cross-country skiers, winter hikers, ski touring fans, tobogganers and freeriders between Armentara, Armentarola, Valparola and Val Mezdi.
+Not to speak of the countless possibilities waiting for cross-country skiers, winter hikers, ski touring fans, tobogganers and free-riders between Armentara, Armentarola, Valparola and Val Mezdi.